 About your teacher

-I'm Josh Doody, a professional salary negotiation coach who helps people get more job offers and negotiate higher salaries.
-On average, my clients improve their job offers by $7,247.
+I'm Josh Doody, a professional salary negotiation coach who helps Software Developers get more job offers and negotiate higher salaries.
+On average, the Software Developers I work with improve their job offers by $16,360.

 I didn't negotiate my salary at my first few jobs, but quickly realized I had left a lot of money on the table.
 I began negotiating and I doubled my salary in three years.